Rambo III: Pre-production

 The character Masoud, played by Greek actor Spiros Focás, was named after Mujahideen commander Ahmad Shah Massoud who fought the Soviets and later the Taliban.
 Costumes were procured by buying articles of clothing from Afghan refugees.

 Filming

-The film was shot in Israel, Thailand, and Arizona.
+The film was shot in Israel, Thailand and Arizona.
 According to MacDonald:

 There were so many restrictions in Israel, where you could and couldn't shoot.
 The producers and Stallone decided they would go back to Arizona where they had looked long before I was on the film.
 There was a group there called the re-enactors.
 We had around two hundred and fifty of these guys who re-enact the American Civil War.
 They were called on to do fight sequences, which they loved.

 The scenes at the Thai temple at the beginning of the film were filmed at Wat Phra Phutthabat Tak Pha in Lamphun province.
+Several weeks into filming, many of the film's crew were fired including the director of photography Ric Waite.
+Stallone said: